conatus/dotinfo/index.md

 Invited talk for The Left Society, University of Nottingham, April 30th 2012.

 “Open Source, Free Association and Housework or The Political Economy of Cute Animal Pictures”
-As part of the LuckyPDF School of Global Art, Fierce Festival, Birmingham, [April 1st 2012](http://www.wearefierce.org/fierce-festival/whats-on/lucky-pdf)
+As part of the LuckyPDF School of Global Art, Fierce Festival, Birmingham, [April 1st 2012](http://www.wearefierce.org/fierce-festival/whats-on/lucky-pdf).

+"Economics Noir: Friedrich Hayek, Cold War Cybernetics and Invisible Neoliberalism"
+As part of the Accelerationism conference, Goldsmiths, University of London, 14th September 2010.